Department of Finance and Economics

 FIN 4319.
 Financial Markets and Institutions.

-A study of financial assets, money and capital markets, institutional intermediaries, and the impact of interest rates.
-Affords a thorough examination of the financial system facilitating economic growth and development.
+This course examines financial assets, money and capital markets, and the role of financial institutions in the economy.
+Topics include the structure and functioning of financial markets, the activities of institutional intermediaries, and the determination and impact of interest rates.
+Analysis focuses on how financial markets allocate capital, manage risk, and support economic growth and development.
+Additional topics include monetary policy, regulation, and the interaction between financial institutions and broader economic conditions.
+Emphasis is placed on evaluating market behavior and institutional performance using economic and financial frameworks.
 Prerequisite: ECO 3311 and FIN 3313 and FIN 3316 all with grades of "D" or better.
 Corequisite: FIN 3318 with a grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Dif Tui- Business Admin